jt-l/horologa/README.md

 Horologa
 =

-Determine the frame length and hyper period to be used in a static clock-driven scheduler.
+Determine the utilization, hyper period, and frame length to be used in a static clock-driven scheduler.

+## Utilization

+This program calculates the rate-monotonic utilization of a set of tasks.

+Liu & Layland (1973) proved that for a set of n period tasks with unique periods, a feasible schedule that will always meet deadlines exists if the CPU utilization is below a specific bound (depending on the number of tasks).
+The scheduling test for this is the following equation:

+Utility = sum i = 1 to n [e_i/c_i] <= (2^(1/n) - 1)

 ## Hyper Period